-Activities in which one can partake include swimming of course, cruising, sailing, deep sea fishing, golf, diving, various other water sports, and walking.
+Activities in which one can partake include swimming course, cruising, sailing, deep-sea fishing, golf, diving, various other water sports, and walking.
 However, the real attraction here is the scenery, with a coastline backed by a green rolling landscape.

 Its Important Historical Significance

 A little background helps to understand the historical importance of the Bay of Islands.
 The area was given its name by Captain Cook in the late 1700s and was the birthplace of European colonization of New Zealand.
 It was also the site of the first British settlement.
 Maori inhabited the area and is of great significance to them as it is to the early European settlers.
 It was here that the 1840 Treaty of Waitangi was signed between the Maori and the British.
 Waitangi’s importance to New Zealand cannot be overstated as it was here that a nation was born.

 So now you have a general idea about the Bay of Islands, let’s look at some of the destinations and their individual appeal.
 A good place to start is the resort town of Paihia, which is known as the “Jewel of the Bay of Islands.”
 It is a hub of activity with ferry boats leaving from here to most other major islands.
 There is abundant shopping and a lively nightlife.
 Paihia is the social centre of the Bay of Islands and there is always something taking place, whether it is a live band in a local bar, a party on the beach, or a local food festival.
 Excellent restaurants offer exquisite food and fine wine.
 Paihia is a base from which game fishing, swimming with dolphins, and lazy days on the beach are all available.
 Trips into the Bay of Islands, whether for exploration or water sports, are very easy to arrange.
 Leisurely cruises leave daily from the wharf.